Lyric Critique For Songwriters

 There are many aspects of song writing that we need to pay attention to, and most are modified by the context of the whole song.
 A bit like the meaning of one line versus the meaning of the whole verse.

 To help organize all this information and make the most of it, approach critique formally.
-No matter the stated purpose of a critique the same type of questions should be asked and the same basic measures be applied to the responses.
+No matter the stated purpose of a lyric critique, the same type of questions should be asked and the same basic measures be applied to the responses.

 In this context a question is a test that you wish to ask of or apply to a lyric, and a measurement is the pass value.
 By framing your questions correctly the measurement will normally be yes.